AngC1998/Efficient-Machine-Learning-in-Diabetes-Prediction-and-Risk-Calculation/README.md

 ### Models used in this Project:
 - Logistic Regression (Baseline and Optimization with Newton-Cholesky, Newton-Cg, and lbfgs solvers)
-- Random Forests (Baseline and Optimization with Bayes)
+- Random Forests (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation)
-- XGBoost (Baseline and Optimization with Bayes)
+- XGBoost (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation)
-- CatBoost (Baseline and Optimization with Bayes)
+- CatBoost (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation)
-- LightGBM (Baseline and Optimization with Bayes)
+- LightGBM (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation)
-- Gradient Boosting (Baseline and Optimization with Bayes)
+- Gradient Boosting (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation)

 ### Performance Metrics Used:
 - Accuracy